rusefi/rusefi_documentation/HOWTO-quick-start.md

    *Your laptop should give you an audible notification when you plug in the ECU with the ignition turned on.
 That means that it "sees" a new device connected to a USB port.

+   If you're running Linux, you might have [some issues with ModemManager](Linux-Connectivity).

 5. Under "Communications" -> "Communication Settings" [IMAGE] you should select the correct COM port for your rusEFI.
 You will usually see only two COM ports.
 Chances are, the one with the higher number is the rusEFI COM-port.
 For most cases, the selected Baud rate does not matter.
 If you can't establish communication, try baud rate 38,400 | 57,600 or 115,200.
 If that doesn't work, you may need to try a different COM port.

 6. After selecting the COM-port (and baud rate), click on "Test Port".
 This should result in a "successful!" message.
 If you get a failed message, you need to adjust your settings.
 After a successful test of the port click "Accept".